eclipse-tractusx/puris/local/INSTALL.md

 sh deploy.sh -a

 # removes role definition in puris backends and seeds INT test data from scratch with a cleanup upfront
+# the customer puris does not seed its own DTR asset and contract.
+It reuses one added via bruno
 sh deploy.sh -i

 # redeploy puris but keep infrastructure and show logs of EDC, DTR, PURIS